Lennster1/Hypixel-Skyblock-Utilities/README.md

 # Hypixel-Skyblock-Utilities

 This project is currently in its first phase.
 Right now, you can enter what item you want and it will search for those prices one the bazaar.
-Probably going to add a minion calculator too, as well as offline mode.<br> I used python 3.9.5, probably works with 3.4 and above.
+Probably going to add a minion calculator too, as well as offline mode.<br To run, simply open the .exe file, and it will automatically run.
+You don't need python for this!<br>
-If you don't want to download python and the dependencies, you can use it here: https://replit.com/@Lennsterhurt/Hypixel-Skyblock-Utilities#.replit
+Uses pyinstaller to create the .exe.

 Thanks alot for lots of repos on github for inspiration.